 Flash programming is performed through a special interface and preempts code execution out of flash.
+Code execution may be done out of SRAM during flash programming.

 The flash programming interface performs flash erasing, programming and setting code protection levels.
 Flash in-system serial programming (ISSP), typically used for production programming, is possible through both the SWD and JTAG interfaces.
-In-system programming, typically used for bootloaders, is also possible using serial interfaces such as I2C, USB, UART, and SPI, or any communications protocol.
+In-system programming, typically used for bootloaders, is also possible using serial interfaces such as IC, USB, UART, and SPI, or any communications protocol.